Cryptocurrency: GPU price rise

+Mining accelerator chips

+Numerous companies developed dedicated crypto-mining accelerator chips, capable of price-performance far higher than that of CPU or GPU mining.
+At one point, Intel marketed its own brand of crypto accelerator chip, named Blockscale.

 Wallets

-A cryptocurrency wallet is a means of storing the public and private "keys" (address) or seed which can be used to receive or spend the cryptocurrency.
+A cryptocurrency wallet is a means of storing the public and private "keys" (address) or seed, which can be used to receive or spend the cryptocurrency.
 With the private key, it is possible to write in the public ledger, effectively spending the associated cryptocurrency.
 With the public key, it is possible for others to send currency to the wallet.

 There exist multiple methods of storing keys or seed in a wallet.
-These methods range from using paper wallets (which are public, private or seed keys written on paper), to using hardware wallets (which are hardware to store your wallet information), to a digital wallet (which is a computer with a software hosting your wallet information), to hosting your wallet using an exchange where cryptocurrency is traded, or by storing your wallet information on a digital medium such as plaintext.
+These methods range from using paper wallets (which are public, private, or seed keys written on paper), to using hardware wallets (which are hardware to store your wallet information), to a digital wallet (which is a computer with software hosting your wallet information), to hosting your wallet using an exchange where cryptocurrency is traded, or by storing your wallet information on a digital medium such as plaintext.

 Anonymity

-Bitcoin is pseudonymous, rather than anonymous; the cryptocurrency in a wallet is not tied to a person, but rather to one or more specific keys (or "addresses").
-Thereby, Bitcoin owners are not immediately identifiable, but all transactions are publicly available in the blockchain.
+Bitcoin is pseudonymous, rather than anonymous; the cryptocurrency in a wallet is not tied to a person but rather to one or more specific keys (or "addresses").
+Thereby, bitcoin owners are not immediately identifiable, but all transactions are publicly available in the blockchain.
 Still, cryptocurrency exchanges are often required by law to collect the personal information of their users.

 Some cryptocurrencies, such as Monero, Zerocoin, Zerocash, and CryptoNote, implement additional measures to increase privacy, such as by using zero-knowledge proofs.

+A recent 2020 study presented different attacks on privacy in cryptocurrencies.
+The attacks demonstrated how the anonymity techniques are not sufficient safeguards.
+In order to improve privacy, researchers suggested several different ideas, including new cryptographic schemes and mechanisms for hiding the IP address of the source.